 Coursework Format Due date & marks To develop an IP strategy for a selected case company, which includes an identification of relevant ecosystem actors, an analysis of the company's and competitors' IP portfolios, and the development of an IP strategy for the case company drawing upon the knowledge and tools/ approaches gained during the module.
 Further details will be available on the module's Moodle page.
-Individual report, anonymously marked Towards the end of the module (specification of date will be given at the beginning of the module)
+Individual report, anonymously marked Towards the module (spec details will be beginning of t